syncfusion-content/blazor-docs/blazor/rich-text-editor/tools.md

 Sets the default width and height of the image when it is inserted in the Rich Text Editor using the [RichTextEditorImageSettings.Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Width) and [RichTextEditorImageSettings.Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.RichTextEditorImageSettings.html#Syncfusion_Blazor_RichTextEditor_RichTextEditorImageSettings_Height) property.

-Through the quickToolbar, also change the width and height using the `Change Size` option.
+Through the quickToolbar, also change the width and height using the change size option.
 After clicking the option, the image size will open as follows.
 In that, specify the width and height of the image in pixels.

 ![Blazor RichTextEditor changing image dimension](./images/blazor-richtexteditor-image-size.png)